 Kick things off in Salt Lake City, a vibrant metropolis cradled by the Wasatch Mountains and the largest lake west of the Mississippi.
-The city's epic setting is reflected in grand architecture, including the stately Utah State Capitol, fronted by 52 Corinthian columns, and the Main Library, a wedge-shaped glass structure designed by Moshe Safdie.
+The city's epic setting is reflected in grand architecture, including the stately Utah State Capitol, fronted by 52 Corinthian columns, and the Main Library, a modern, wedge-shaped glass structure designed by Moshe Safdie.
 Tour them both, then visit the Natural History Museum of Utah, a terraced, copper-wrapped building housing dinosaur fossils, Native American artifacts, and a rooftop observation deck with a panoramic Salt Lake Valley vista.
 The famous Salt Lake Temple, a gothic marvel with six spires, is under renovation until 2024, but you might catch choir practice at the neighboring Mormon Tabernacle.

 Salt Lake City also has plenty of outdoor fun.
-Go see the bison at Antelope Island State Park.
+Go see the buffalo (bison) at Antelope Island State Park.
 Meander around the open-air City Creek Center, where a fish-filled creek flows past 100-plus retail shops and eateries.
 Visit the Tracy Aviary in Liberty Park, America's oldest aviary, with more than 135 species of birds—flamingos, ibis, owls, and more.
 Have lunch on the leafy patio at Ruth's Diner, where the chefs have been flipping burgers since 1930.

 Ready to move along?
 Point your compass needle west as you follow I-80 along the Great Salt Lake's south shore.
 In less than two hours, cross into Nevada and veer south for Ely, an old stagecoach-and-mining burg that oozes history.
 Take a 90-minute ride on the Nevada Northern Railway's 100-year-old tracks.
 Visit the beehive-shaped Ward Charcoal Ovens used to process silver ore in the 1800s.
 Kick back for the night in the six-story Hotel Nevada, once the state's tallest building.